cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 encoding and then re-decoding it.
 However, the internal representations themselves might not be identical.

-Implementations **MAY** also perform byte comparisons on encoded representations elements for an equivalent, although less efficient, result.
+Implementations **MAY** also perform byte comparisons on the encodings of group elements (produced by (#encoding448)) for an equivalent, although less efficient, result.

 ### Element derivation {#from_bytes_uniform448}